-Researchers prepared a series of sugar-based silicone surfactants through hydrosilylation of hydrogen-containing polysiloxane and glucose derivatives.
-ZHOU et al. prepared a dual-hydrophilic sugar-based silicone surfactant with two hydrophilic groups, sugar-based and polyether, by combining amino-containing siloxane with hydroxyl-terminated polyether and D-(t)-glucolactone, and found that Amphiphilic hydrophilic sugar-based silicone surfactant can reduce the surface tension of water to 20~21 mN/m and has excellent surface activity.
+researchers prepared a series of sugar-based silicone surfactants through hydrosilylation of hydrogen-containing polysiloxane and glucose derivatives. zhou et al. prepared a dual-hydrophilic sugar-based silicone surfactant with two hydrophilic groups, sugar-based and polyether, by combining amino-containing siloxane with hydroxyl-terminated polyether and d-(t)-glucolactone, and found that amphiphilic hydrophilic sugar-based silicone surfactant can reduce the surface tension of water to 20~21 mn/m and has excellent surface activity.

 You might like